dehydrated-io/dehydrated/README.md

 I'd really appreciate if you could [donate a bit of money](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=23P9DSJBTY7C8) so I can buy cool stuff (while still being able to afford food :D).

-If you have hardware laying around that you think I'd enjoy playing with (e.g. decomissioned but still modern-ish servers, 10G networking hardware, enterprise grade routers or APs, interesting ARM/MIPS boards, etc.) and that you would be willing to ship to me please contact me at `donations@dehydrated.de` or on Twitter [@lukas2511](https://twitter.com/lukas2511).
+If you have hardware laying around that you think I'd enjoy playing with (e.g. decommissioned but still modern-ish servers, 10G networking hardware, enterprise grade routers or APs, interesting ARM/MIPS boards, etc.) and that you would be willing to ship to me please contact me at `donations@dehydrated.de` or on Twitter [@lukas2511](https://twitter.com/lukas2511).